The Worst Witch: The Worst Witch

 The novel begins with Mildred Hubble and the upcoming traditional assembly where all of the first-years are given their own black cats that they will teach to ride on their broomsticks with them.
 Unlike the other girls, who receive black kittens, Mildred receives a tabby cat, which she simply calls Tabby.
 The kitten is unable to sit on a broomstick, so Mildred carries Tabby in her bag.
 Miss Hardbroom disapproves, and Mildred has to stop.
 Afterwards, another witch called Ethel Hallow teases Mildred about it and dares her to turn her into a frog.
 Mildred loses her temper and turns Ethel into a pig instead.

 In the next chapter, Mildred and Maud inadvertently make an invisibility potion instead of a laughing potion in their class test.

 In the following chapter, the girls are practising for a broomstick display for Halloween.
 Ethel lends Mildred her spare broom, on which she has secretly put a spell.
 During the Halloween festival, Mildred's broom starts bucking, causing all the girls to fall from their broomsticks.
 The Chief Magician denounces the academy, and Mildred is summoned to a meeting with Miss Cackle and Miss Hardbroom the next morning.
 Mildred, fearing expulsion, decides to run away with Tabby.

 When walking through the forests near the academy, Mildred hears voices through the trees and comes across a group of witches, headed by one who looks like Miss Cackle.
 After hearing their plot to turn every teacher and student witch in the academy into frogs, Mildred turns the group into snails, packs them into cardboard boxes, and takes them back to the academy.
 At first, Miss Cackle and Miss Hardbroom refuse to believe her, but when Mildred describes the leader, Miss Cackle realises she sounds like her identical twin sister, Agatha.
 They turn Agatha and her associates back into humans.
 Mildred's interview is cancelled for saving the school.
 Later that morning, Ethel is exposed as the cause of Mildred's broomstick mishap, and Mildred is vindicated and praised as a hero to the rest of the academy.

 The Worst Witch Strikes Again

-The Worst Witch Strikes Again was first published in 1980 by Allison & Busby and features a new character, Enid Nightshade.
+The Worst Witch Strikes Again (ISBN 978-0850312515) was first published in 1980 by Allison & Busby and features a new character, Enid Nightshade.